-Accounts Receivable: Our accounts receivables generally have terms that require payment within 30 days.
-We did not establish an allowance for doubtful accounts as of March 31, 2022, as we have not had any write offs or experienced a deterioration in the aging of our receivables, and do not expect to experience in the future.
+Accounts Receivable: Our accounts receivable generally have terms that require payment within 30 days.
+We did not establish an allowance for doubtful accounts as of September 30, 2022, as we have not experienced any accounts receivable write-offs or experienced a deterioration in the aging of our receivables, and we do not expect to experience write-offs in the future.

-Inventories: Inventories consist of finished goods, raw materials and subassemblies and are recorded at the lower of cost or net realizable value using the first, in-first out method.
+Inventories: Inventories consist of finished goods, raw materials and subassemblies and are recorded at the lower of cost or net realizable value using the first-in, first-out method.

-Stock-Based Compensation: We recognize all share-based payments to employees, directors and consultants, including grants of stock options, and common stock awards in the consolidated statement of operations and comprehensive loss as an operating expense based on their fair values as established at the grant date.
+Stock-Based Compensation: We recognize all share-based payments to employees, directors and consultants, including grants of stock options and common stock awards, in the consolidated statement of operations and comprehensive loss as an operating expense based on their fair values as established at the grant date.
 Other equity instruments issued to non-employees consist of warrants to purchase shares of our common stock.
 These warrants are either fully vested and exercisable at the date of grant or vest over a certain period during which services are provided.